The structure of the regular part of the free boundary close to singularities in the obstacle problem

-We define $\Lambda^* \in \N$ to be the smallest natural number $\geq 1$ such that for all $\Lambda \in \{\Lambda^*, \dots, N+1 \}$ the following holds: If $n:= \dim \cN(p) \leq N-\Lambda+1$, then \\ the coincidence set is an ellipsoid, a paraboloid or a cylinder with an ellipsoid or a paraboloid as base. \\ Furthermore the cross sections of the paraboloid are given as the (up to scaling and translation) \emph{unique} ellipsoids that are given as the coincidence set $\{v'=0\}$ of a solution of the ($N-n$)-dimensional obstacle problem with \emph{the same blow-down}, i.e. $v': \R^{N-n} \to [0,\infty)$ solves
+Setting $n:= \dim \cN(p)$, then \\ the coincidence set is an ellipsoid, a paraboloid or a cylinder with an ellipsoid or a paraboloid as base. \\ Furthermore the cross sections of the paraboloid are given as the (up to scaling and translation) \emph{unique} ellipsoids that are given as the coincidence set $\{v'=0\}$ of a solution of the ($N-n$)-dimensional obstacle problem with \emph{the same blow-down}, i.e. $v': \R^{N-n} \to [0,\infty)$ solves